 We're collecting "God stories" and we want to hear from YOU!
 What has Jesus been doing in your life over this past season?
 Has He surprised you in any way?
 What have you been learning?

 Please share your "God story" with others by posting here in the comments.
-Thanks!
+(You may post anonymously if you wish) Thanks!

 The Gospel of Mark - Chapter 15, v.21